ondraveres/MyExplainMill/README.md

 might undergo further changes.
 At the moment, it is simple to take it out of the explanation.
 For example if we want to remove PathNode from explanation, define constructor as `Duff.Daf(::PathNode) = ExplainMill.SkipDaf()`

+##Design thoughts on logic output

+* We need to carry observations that will be exported downward, otherwise skipped explanation and export of arrays would not work properly.
+This can get into interesting situations, where
+- something can be present because of the upper mask but missing because of the lower mask.
+In this case, I will emit missing

 ---